Intervention

 Motivate students using gamification strategies

 Gamification of education, such as embedded storytelling, avatars, or badges, can help to motivate learners and track progress toward learning goals.
 Look for ways to leverage what makes gaming so engaging for students in the lessons and activities your students do.
+Intensive intervention solutions can offer explicit skill-building and one-on-one instructional pathways.
+For example, Waggle can turn learning into an interactive, game-like experience that motivates students through personalized practice and real-time feedback.

 Remember that implementing an RTI program requires a systemic approach, so don’t try to go it alone.
-Instead, when you cultivate a culture of collaboration and teamwork among students, teachers, administrators, and parents, you can create a community that inspires and empowers all learners.
+Instead, when you cultivate a culture of collaboration and teamwork among students, teachers, administrators, and caregivers, you can create a community that inspires and empowers all learners.

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.